cconn8/NFT-Project/README.md

 First NFT application using IPFS storage

+> "IPFS and NFT-Enabled Data Sharing for IoT"

 * The application uses react js on the front end to upload images to IPFS storage.
 * Users connect his wallet to the GUI to start minting NFTs (ie. Execute a mint function on the smart contract)